Sinar/sprm-data/README.md

 Data is from [SPRM Official Website](https://www.sprm.gov.my/index.php?r=site%2Findex&id=21&page_id=96&page=10&per-page=8)

-Notebook `SPRM_data_scraping_1.ipynb` scrapes the data automatically and converts into JSON.
+Notebook `SPRM_data_scraping.ipynb` scrapes the data automatically and converts into JSON.

-Notebook `SPRM_data_scraping_2.ipynb` scrapes the data but would need to update the number of pages manually, also contain code for the analysis.
+Notebook `SPRM_data_analysis.ipynb` contains analysis of the data e.g. on penalties and charges.

 Feel free to contribute to the repository e.g. to merge both notebooks.
 Any queries may be directed to team@sinarproject.org or siti.nurliza@sinarproject.org.